1998code/SwiftNEWKit/README.md

 - Versioning + View History (2.0.0 or above)
 - Instant Loading from Local Storage
 - Simple Binding and Passing Data
-- Simple Model, Easy to Modify and reuse
+- Simple Model, Easy to Modify and Reuse
-- Allows for ALL Use Cases including Commerical / Non-profit
+- Allows for ALL Use Cases including Commercial / Non-profit
 - Support Remote JSON File (3.0.0 or above)
 - Support Firebase Real-Time Database (3.0.0 or above)
 - Support Remote Drop Notification (3.5.0 or above)